 Stretch marks on arm

-Some men and women are prone to develop stretch marks on the upper arms, abdomen, buttocks and thighs.
+Some people are prone to develop stretch marks on the upper arms, abdomen, buttocks and thighs.
 New stretch marks are bright pink, red, blue, black or purple.
 Older stretch marks fade.

 Stretch marks (striae) are indented streaks that appear on the abdomen, breasts, hips, buttocks or other places on the body.
 They're common in pregnant women, especially during the last trimester.
 Stretch marks aren't painful or harmful, but some people don't like the way they make their skin look.

 Stretch marks in pregnancy

-Stretch marks are common in pregnant women, especially during the last trimester.
+Stretch marks are common in pregnancy, especially during the last trimester.
 They often fade but don't usually disappear.

 Widespread stretch marks

 Stretch marks can cover large areas of the body, but it happens rarely.
-This can result from corticosteroid medication use or a disease such as Cushing syndrome.
+This can result from corticosteroid medicine use or a disease such as Cushing syndrome.

 Stretch marks don't all look alike.
 They vary depending on how long you've had them, what caused them, where they are on your body and the type of skin you have.
 Common variations include:

-- Pink, red, black, blue or purple streaks
+- Pink, red, discolored, black, blue or purple streaks

 - Bright streaks that fade to a lighter color